saidsef/.github/docs/kubernetes_topology_aware_routing.md

 kubectl logs -l app=my-app
 ```

+### Enabling Topology Aware Routing

+> Prior to Kubernetes 1.27, this behavior was controlled using the `service.kubernetes.io/topology-aware-hints` annotation.

+You can enable Topology Aware Routing for a Service by setting the `service.kubernetes.io/topology-mode` annotation to `Auto`.
+When there are enough endpoints available in each zone, Topology Hints will be populated on EndpointSlices to allocate individual endpoints to specific zones, resulting in traffic being routed closer to where it originated from.

 ## Conclusion

 Kubernetes Topology Aware Routing is a powerful feature that can significantly enhance the performance and efficiency of your applications.
 By intelligently routing traffic based on the cluster's topology, it ensures reduced latency, better resource utilisation, and improved fault tolerance.
 Implementing this feature requires careful configuration and validation, but the benefits it brings to your cloud-native infrastructure are well worth the effort.

-For further details and advanced configurations, refer to the official Kubernetes documentation on Topology Aware Routing.
+For further details and advanced configurations, refer to the official Kubernetes documentation on [Topology Aware Routing](https://kubernetes.io/docs/concepts/services-networking/topology-aware-routing/).